rhysallister/pgsql-ogr-fdw/README.md

 	);
 ```

+If you have the postgis_raster extension installed, you may notice that a number of formats will be removed fom the `ogr_fdw_drivers()` list.
+They can be re-enabled by setting the (`postgis.gdal_enabled_drivers`)[https://postgis.net/docs/postgis_gdal_enabled_drivers.html] to the list of formats/drivers you are interested in using.
+You can also just set it to

 ### GDAL Debugging

 If you are getting odd behavior and you want to see what GDAL is doing behind the scenes, enable debug logging in your server: